tournament-js/tournament/doc/implementors.md

 - `_verify` - if extra scoring restrictions are necessary
 - `_progress` - if player propagation is necessary (tournaments with stages)
+- `_safe` - if a match is safe to re-score without corrupting the tournament
 - `_early` - if a tournament can be done before all matches are played